tballison/lucene-addons/README.md

 The overall goal is to transition these components into the living Lucene/Solr codebase.
-However, until a committer has the interest and time to do that, this package should make it easier for users to get the code for the latest stable version of Lucene/Solr.
+However, until a committer has the interest and time to do that, this package should make it easier for users to get the code for the latest stable versions of Lucene/Solr.

 ACKNOWLEDGEMENTS